 as the MySQL server, it cannot be the default

-Don't forget that the Agent must be given rights to log in to the
+Ensure that the Agent has the appropriate rights to log in to the

 MySQL server from a host other than